alexbadiu-insightsinmotion/PBI-Documentation/Why Documentation is essential for Power BI projects.md

 ## **1. Keep Scope in Check**

 Users always want “**just one more thing**”, "**a last quick change"**, right?
 Documenting your scope early prevents scope creep and keeps everyone aligned.
 It also explains the “why” behind your design decisions, bridging gaps between developers and end users.
-On top of that, it fully supports iterative development by deferring lower-priority features and behaviors.
+On top of that, it fully supports iterative development by prioritizing high-priority items and deferring lower-priority features and behaviors.

 ## **2. State the Problems and Solutions**